-Of course, every project has nuances, is unique to the client and how they are best served.
+Of course, every project has nuances and is unique to the client and how they are best served.
 This four-phase breakdown is a general guideline.

 In Phase 1, we were getting to know you.
-We interviewed you, we went through rounds of looking at inspiration together, we pinned to shared Pinterest boards; we got a feel for what speaks to you, what you love.
-We tuned ourselves in to the aesthetic direction that is your personal station.
+We interviewed you, we went through rounds of looking at inspiration together, we pinned to shared Pinterest design boards; we got a feel for what speaks to you, what you love.
+We tuned ourselves into the aesthetic direction that is your personal station.

 We also looked at your current space, and your goals, and how to harmonize whatever is staying the same with whatever will be new.

-Now, in Phase 2, we apply our expertise to creating the design for you.
+Now, in Phase 2, we apply our expertise to creating interior design just for you.

 During this phase, we show you options.
 We arrange one (or several) meeting(s) and present you with two well developed and different sets of ideas for your space(s).
 Complete with fabric and finish samples, tear sheets of furniture.

-Each set is assembled together in its own design tray, or we may attach these pieces to boards (hence the name “design boards”) or arrange them in boxes.
+Each set is assembled together in its own design tray, or we may attach these pieces to an actual board (hence the name “design boards”) or arrange the samples in boxes.
 The purpose is to have you experience the colors, shapes, weights, and textures together, and respond.
 For clients who want more help visualizing how all the pieces will fit together in the space, we may create a computerized 3D rendering.

 Expect excitement.
 Usually, at the presentation, our clients have a clear and immediate favorite option.
 And even so, a detail from one design plan may move to the other; we may set a goal for finding a third option that is suggested by what we’ve gathered but is not yet presented.
 We listen and we watch, holding the space along the journey, weighing in on every detail and its impact on the next.